gubaojian/DuktapeJava/README.md

 		print("activity finish" + num);
 	}

-###Seamless Integrating Java with Javascript
+### Seamless Integrating Java with Javascript

- javascript can call any javamethod, and new java class instance and interface.
+ javascript can call any java method, and new java class instance and interface.

      importClass("android.widget.Toast")